 2. Do The Worst Job First

-No matter what your job is, there will be a task you don’t want to do as much as the others.
+No matter what your job is, there will be a task you don’t want to do.
 Maybe it’s responding to emails, or dealing with staff requests.
 Whatever it is: do it early and get it out of the way.

 Of course, if there’s something urgent that must be done, get that out of the way first.
 It will feel like a weight has been lifted off your shoulders.
 It’s certainly far better than putting off the task until the last moment.